 Ag Eisteacht is the Irish word for listening – a key competency in building relationships in practice.
 We aim to provide the reflective space, tools, insight and understanding to support knowledge in the field of relationships in practice.

-As well as our training programmes, we focus on raising awareness through our advocacy work, collaborations and research.
+As well as our training programmes, we focus on raising awareness through our advocacy work, collaborations and evaluations.
 This is to build capacity in frontline practice to nurture positive relationships in practice and to support practitioners’ understanding of how relationships are a key contributor to health and wellbeing.

 By training and facilitating frontline staff to communicate from a place of compassion and understanding for themselves and those they work with, we believe that quality relationships in practice can be nurtured, leading to better outcomes for all.